-Virtual Reality Program in Long Term Care
+Virtual Reality Program in Long Term Care: An Innovative Way To Promote Social Engagement

 With over 500,000 people living with dementia in Canada, this disease has a significant impact on residents living in long-term care (LTC) settings.
 Many residents experience anxiety, social isolation, and loneliness, and these experiences are further exacerbated by confinement and restrictions on family visitations due to COVID-19.
 Virtual Reality (VR) may be a promising intervention to improve mood and decrease agitation among residents for a better quality of life and provide much-needed respite for caregivers.
 In addition, VR can be an innovative way to promote social engagement.